 There’s a lot there to go through.
 If you’re not sure whether this is the mortgage option for you, feel free to speak with one of our Home Loan Experts about your situation.

 RefiNowTM and Refi PossibleSM open up the ability to refinance to many who previously qualified for a mortgage with Fannie Mae or Freddie Mac but may have been unable to refinance and take advantage of lower rates previously due to having a DTI on the higher side.
 With a 65% DTI maximum, this option is intended to remove that barrier.

-A huge benefit of this program is a guarantee to lower your interest rate by 0.5% and your monthly payment by at least $50 for those who qualify.
+A huge benefit of this program is a guarantee to lower your interest rate by 0.5% and your monthly payment must also decrease for those who qualify.
 Additionally, you can benefit from easier documentation requirements and a $500 credit if an appraisal is necessary.